Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Approach

-\textbf{Specification Selection.} Overall, we combine the consistency signal and the discriminative signal to filter the initial specification set $S'$, ensuring that the resulting postconditions are both consistent with correct executions and capable of exposing erroneous behaviors.
-Specifically, we construct the refined specification set $\hat{S}$ by selecting the postconditions that satisfy both filtering conditions:
+Overall, the postconditions satisfying both the consistency ($\alpha_{jk} \ge \theta$) and discriminative ($\beta_{jk} < \gamma$) criteria are added to the refined specification set $\hat{S}$, while the others are discarded, ensuring that the resulting postconditions are both consistent with correct executions and capable of exposing erroneous behaviors.

-The resulting specification set $\hat{S}$ is expected to capture behaviorally meaningful constraints that align with correct program executions while helping reveal incorrect behaviors.
-These validated specifications can then provide structured guidance for the subsequent repair generation process, which will be explained next.